BenAuer2021/Phantoms-For-Nuclear-Medicine-Imaging-Simulation/README.md

 ```
 The default position of the voxelized source is in the 1<sup>st</sup> quarter, so the voxelized source has to be shifted over half its dimension in the negative direction on each axis.
 As the voxel size is 1 mm<sup>3</sup>, dimensions of the image (*provided in the file name*) need to be divided by two along X, Y, Z dimensions.

 The voxelized attenuation phantom can be used as attenuation map in GATE via the following command lines.
-Note, the voxelized phantom should **A)** not collide with any other system components and **B)** be contained entirely within its *'mother'* volume (*e.g., world here*).
+Note, the voxelized phantom should **A)** not collide with any other system components and **B)** be contained entirely within its *mother* volume (*e.g., world here*).
 ```ruby
 /gate/world/daughters/name VoxAttn
 /gate/world/daughters/insert ImageNestedParametrisedVolume # Or ImageRegularParametrisedVolume